Visit our Photo Gallery to see what our lifts can do! Click here: Photo Gallery

 You can call us and ask for a Sample Order Confirmation.
 This is an email that reflects your potential order and contains all of the important information about what you want, including your lift’s height, options and shipping costs.
 You can look over your Sample Order Confirmation, tweak it and then submit it as an actual order.

 Here are two Sample Order Confirmations for you to look over to get some idea of the questions we will ask.
 The first is for a standard free-standing 48″ lift and the second is for a wall mounted 100″ lift.
+Note that the prices in these samples may not be current.
+Please call for current prices.

 Before You Order